wiiisdom/zoho-desk-extension-react-ts/README.md

 # Zoho Desk Extension Template: React + Typescript

-This example repository is showing you an example of a [Zoho Desk Extension](https://www.zoho.com/desk/extensions/guide/introduction.html) with [React 18](https://react.dev) and [TypeScript 5](https://www.typescriptlang.org).
+This repository is showing you an example of a [Zoho Desk Extension](https://www.zoho.com/desk/extensions/guide/introduction.html) with [React 18](https://react.dev) and [TypeScript 5](https://www.typescriptlang.org).

 ## Why?